jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### Capsule assignment

-EM Routing clusters related capsules to form a higher level structure.
+EM Routing clusters capsules to form a higher level structure.
 We also use EM routing to compute the **assignment probabilities** $$r_{ij}$$ to measure it quantitively.
 For example, the hand capsule is not part of the face capsule, the assignment probability between the face and the hand is zero.

 <div class="imgcap">
 <img src="/assets/capsule/c2.jpg" style="border:none;width:80%">
 </div>

-The value of $$r_{ij}$$ and the activation of a capsule is calculated iteratively using the EM routing detailed below.

 ### Calculate capsule activation and pose matrix